Philippa Spurway Interior Architect

 That way, I could still be part of the local community, which is exactly why I bought two ruined villas in a village called Milovići, on the Luštica Peninsular in the Municipality of Tivat.

-After completely the purchase of these ruins, I thought the best course of action was to wait a while, possible a few years or more, to see if infrastructure on Luštica would become more viable, which would make the project less complicated and allow the work to proceed more efficiently.
+After I completed the purchase of these ruins, I thought the best course of action was to wait a while, possible a few years or more, to see whether infrastructure on Luštica would become more viable, making the project less complicated and allowing the work to proceed more efficiently.

-I waited four years before deciding to begin the process of obtaining planning approval for this Milovići project and, in April 2011, after being recommended a local architect who would submit my drawings to Tivat Municipality planning department and organise the project, we started the planning process.
+I waited four years before deciding to begin the process of obtaining planning approval for this Milovići project.
+In April 2011, after being recommended a local architect who would submit my drawings to Tivat Municipality's planning department, we began the planning process.

-However, it did not go as smoothly as expected and took years for him to supposedly complete the project.
+However, things did not go as smoothly as expected, and it took years for him to supposedly come close to completing this project.

-Luckily, this new builder turned out to be exactly what I was looking for.
-After years of unsuccessfully trying to find the right man for the job, I was relieved to meet someone who spoke perfect English, was very Intelligent and good-humoured, and who immediately set out to investigate how near completion the planning process really was, as we now realised something was not right with the project documents I had just collected.
+Then, in April 2015, I traveled to Montenegro to meet a prospective builder.
+Fortunately, this new builder turned out to be exactly what I was looking for.
+After years of unsuccessfully trying to find the right person for the job, I was relieved to meet someone who spoke perfect English and was very Intelligent and good-humoured.

 Zabrdje Property Purchase

-On this April 2015, I was feeling somewhat disillusioned because my new builder discovered that the architect completely ripping me off for quite a lot of money and handing me a supposedly finished project where nothing had actually be correctly submitted.
+I was feeling somewhat disillusioned after discovered that my architect had completely ripping me off, costing me a considerable amount of money and handing me a supposedly finished project in which nothing had actually be correctly submitted.

 To cheer myself up, I decided to go and view a beautiful property in Zabrdje that I had seen online and had long wanted to visit.

-This house was even more beautiful than I could have imagined from the photos, and I immediately decided to buy it.
+This house was even more beautiful than I could have imagined from the photographs, and I immediately decided to buy it.
+I therefore felt that every cloud really does have a silver lining.

 After Tito's death in 1980, people slowly began returning to the area.
 The Montenegrins built themselves more modern, earthquake-proof homes right next to the old, damaged stone villages they had abandoned many years earlier.